kovidgoyal/calibre/manual/conversion.rst

     ==========    =============

-If you want to edit the input document a little before having calibre convert it, the best thing to do is edit the files in the :file:`input` sub-directory, then zip it up, and use the zip file as the input format for subsequent conversions.
-To do this use the :guilabel:`Edit meta information` dialog to add the zip file as a format for the book and then, in the top left corner of the conversion dialog, select ZIP as the input format.
+If you want to edit the input document a little before having calibre convert it, the best thing to do is edit the files in the :file:`input` sub-directory, then ZIP it up, and use the ZIP file as the input format for subsequent conversions.
+To do this use the :guilabel:`Edit meta information` dialog to add the ZIP file as a format for the book and then, in the top left corner of the conversion dialog, select ZIP as the input format.

 This document will deal mainly with the various transforms that operate on the intermediate XHTML